ogm1088/CS4830-git/readme.txt

 This is the first line
-Thi is the second line from Google chrome
+This is the second line from Google chrome
+THis is the third line from local macine